aspalvis/working-trail/README.md

 3. Click "Start" to begin tracking time
    - Timer works in memory and doesn't create disk load
    - Visual indication of running timer (pulsing effect)
-4. Click "Stop" to stop and automatically save to Excel
+4. Click "Stop" to stop and automatically save to SQLite database
    - A save indicator will appear
    - Data is saved only on stop
 5. To change project, click "Change Project"